 CCEP is required to appoint an auditor for each financial year, to hold office until the end of the next general meeting at which accounts are laid before the Shareholders.
-Accordingly, the Board, on the unanimous recommendation of the Audit Committee, which has evaluated the effectiveness and independence of the external auditor, is proposing the reappointment of CCEP's existing Auditor, Ernst & Young LLP, as Auditor of CCEP for the financial year ending 31 December 2021, under Resolution 19.
+Ernst & Young LLP were first appointed by the Company to audit the financial statements for the year ending 31 December 2016 (following the Company's creation in 2016 after the merger).
+The period of total uninterrupted engagement since the Company's creation, including previous renewals and reappointments is six years, covering the years ending 31 December 2016 to 31 December 2021.
+Accordingly, the Board, on the unanimous recommendation of the Audit Committee, which has evaluated the effectiveness and independence of the external auditor, is proposing the reappointment of CCEP's existing Auditor, Ernst & Young LLP, as Auditor of CCEP for the financial year ending 31 December 2022, under Resolution 19.

 The Directors may set the remuneration of the Auditor if authorised by the Shareholders to do so.
 The Competition and Markets Authority's Statutory Audit Services Order, which came into effect on 1 January 2015 (and with which CCEP voluntarily complies), clarified certain responsibilities of the Audit Committee, including providing that, acting collectively or through its chairman, and for and on behalf of the Board, it is permitted to negotiate and agree the statutory audit fee.
-Resolution 20 seeks authority for the Audit Committee to determine the Auditor's remuneration for 2021.
+Resolution 20 seeks authority for the Audit Committee to determine the Auditor's remuneration for 2022.